Breathing Techniques: A Guide to the Science and Methods

 Try Out Yoga and Meditation

 The practice of yoga ties the mind and meditative techniques to physical movements.
 This is primarily done through an emphasis on breathing (prana) and the practice of pranayama or “yogic breathing”.
-While yoga and meditation are a traditional Hindu practice, developed before modern science, these practices have been validated in clinical studies.
+While yoga and meditation are traditional Hindu practices, developed before modern science, these practices have been medically reviewed or validated in clinical studies.
 By strengthening the feedback connection between the mind and body, yoga can increase the mind’s influence over the body’s automatic function.
 It positively influences the mind and body, allowing for more efficient functioning throughout the respiratory, biochemical and metabolic functions.

 Mindfulness meditation is a practice that is beneficial in the long term for its ability to help regulate emotions, through stimulating the amygdala, or pleasure center of the brain.
 Additionally, mindfulness has shown long term positive benefits, including the ability to alter the development of our brains, to decrease the level of pain that we may feel, and increase focus and mental acuity.

 Twenty minutes of slow breathing exercises before bed can significantly improve sleep.
 Studies have shown that breathing before bed helps those with insomnia get to sleep more quickly and wake up less frequently during the night.

 Don’t have time for a 20 minute wind down?
 You can still benefit greatly from short breathing sessions right before bed.
 When it comes to relaxing for sleep every little bit helps.

 Three minutes of the 4-7-8 breathing pattern can work wonders for slowing the rate of heart and relaxing the mind and body before bed.
 Similarly, bedtime is a great opportunity for a session of the 365 breathing technique using the variation that prioritizes a long exhale.